jvo203/fits_web_ql/README.md

 an alternative URL path (JVO-specific)

-cargo run --features 'jvo production cdn' --release -- --path fitswebql_v4
+cargo run --features 'jvo production cdn zfp' --release -- --path fitswebql_v4

 an alternative network interface (only needed to make the local version operate in a remote-server mode)